ananyan/ananyan.github.io/_projects/2018-12_project.md

 Create an improved attachment to motorize the retracting of the joystick for a power wheelchair that can be adapted to various users

 ## <u>Outcomes</u>
+The initial version and the modified version are described in detail in this <a href="https://www.instructables.com/id/Developing-a-Motorized-Retractable-Joystick/" target="_blank">Instructable</a> which was featured on the website.
+The prototype was given to our user Rhonda.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/Joystick/FinalVersion.jpg" alt = "Final version of motor attachment with new, stiffer linkage" class="img-fluid" %}